-Berkley’s new hot dog joint Atomic Dawg is in full swing this week after locals packed the house when it opened for a sneak peek during the Berkley Art Bash on Saturday.
+Berkley’s new hot dog joint Atomic Dawg is in full swing this week after locals packed the house when it opened for a .

-Owner Joel Bacow and his team of friends and staff had their hands full serving nearly 300 people in around three hours Saturday — all gratis.
-Bacow said it was an “overwhelming” response and as first-time restaurant owners, they couldn’t even anticipate such a welcoming first day.
+Owner Joel Bascow and his team of friends and staff had their hands full serving nearly 300 people in around three hours Saturday — all gratis.
+Bascow said it was an “overwhelming” response and as first-time restaurant owners, they couldn’t even anticipate such a welcoming first day.

 “We’ve never done this before,” he said Saturday, serving hundreds of free hot dogs as people checked out the two-floor remodeled house.

 Tom Court of Grosse Pointe brought his grandchildren, 9-year-old Gracie and 5-year-old Ethan Zimmer, to get a taste of the gourmet “dawgs” and slips (as opposed to French fries).
 He heard about the free lunch offer to sample the place through work and said it was as delicious as people were saying it would be.

 “It’s good.
 Very crowded, but what are you going to do?” he said with a laugh.